TheAcharya/MarkerData-Website/docs/Databases/airtable-prerequisite.md

 ## Obtain your Base ID & Table ID

-1. When you have a base open in a compatible web browser, you should see a URL in the address bar that looks similar to the example below:
+1. When you have a base open in a compatible web browser, you should see a URL in the address bar that looks similar to the example below.

 ![Airtable URL](/assets/airtable_url.jpg)